 In Belgern you can then enjoy an ice-cream sundae in the ice cream café at the market during the summer season.
 This comes from traditional in-house production of the Gehring family.
 At the town hall of Belgern there is a Roland as „patron saint“, there is also a „Rolandpark„, where you can find replicas of the Rolande of all other „Roland cities“.

 A yaw-rope ferry leads across the Elbe, which allows the continuation of the cycle tour into the Brandenburg area of the Black Elster or on the East Elbe cycle path.
 By the way, the yaw-rope ferry gets along with the energy of the river.
 By means of a yaw rope fixed above on the eastern bank and a variable rope triangle on the ferry itself, the ferryman can place the boat body at an angle against the current so that the ferry, drifting on the rope, reaches the other bank.
-This way the ferry can bring several cars or even combine harvesters and tractors over the river.
+This way the ferry can bring several cars or even combine harvesters and tractors up to 30 tons over the river.